-The organization and governance of the Spokane River Regional Toxics Task Force is documented in a Memorandum of Agreement (SRRTTF, 2012a).
-Although participation is required by the permitting agencies (Ecology and EPA), the Task Force exists independent of, and therefore is not legally required to account to, Ecology or EPA.
-The Task Force includes voting members (representing NPDES permittees, state and local agencies other than Ecology, environmental groups and other stakeholders) and advisory members (Ecology, tribal sovereigns, and EPA).
-The Task Force currently consists of the following parties:
+The organization and governance of the Spokane River Regional Toxics Task Force was created under and is governed under a 2012 i Memorandum of Agreement (MOA).
+The MOA guides participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.
+It provides an organizational structure, identification of the roles and responsibilities of the membership, and governance structure for formation of the Task Force.
+The Task Force includes voting members (representing NPDES permittees, health agencies, and environmental groups.)
+Ecology, tribes sovereigns, and EPA participate in the Task Force as non-voting advisory members.
+The Task Force membership is listed in the MOA (SRRTTF, 2012a).
+Many parties were invited to participate from the beginning of the process, and additional parties have joined since 2012.
+The Task Force welcomes the participation of other entities interested in contributing to this effort.

-Spokane County

-Liberty Lake Sewer and Water District

-Inland Empire Paper Company

-Kaiser Aluminum

-City of Spokane

-Spokane Regional Health District

-Washington State Department of Health

-Lake Spokane Association

-The Lands Council

-Spokane Riverkeeper

-Kootenai Environmental Alliance

-City of Coeur d’Alene

-Avista

-City of Post Falls

-Washington Department of Fish and Wildlife

-State of Washington: Represented by the Department of Ecology

-United States: Represented by the Environmental Protection Agency

-Spokane Tribe of Indians

-State of Idaho: Represented by the Department of Environmental Quality

-Coeur d’Alene Tribe

-Hayden Area Regional Sewer Board

 1.2 Comprehensive Plan

-The Comprehensive Plan as defined by the Task Force Work Plan (SRRTTF, 2012b) is a report that describes the data, analytical process, and the outcome of the analytical process regarding sources of PCBs to the Spokane River.
-The Plan will identify potentially applicable PCB Control Actions, assess the effectiveness of those Control Actions to reduce PCBs, and recommend a plan for implementation of Control Actions that are suitable toward PCB reduction in the Spokane River watershed.
-The activities to be contained in the Task Force’s Comprehensive Plan are consistent with those activities subsequently defined in EPA’s Plan for Addressing PCBs in the Spokane River (EPA, 2015).
+The Task Force Work Plan (SRRTTF, 2012b) provides for a Comprehensive Plan that describes the data, analytical process, and the outcome of the analytical process regarding sources of PCBs to the Spokane River.
+In addition, the Plan identifies potentially applicable PCB Control Actions, assesses the effectiveness of potential Control Actions to reduce PCBs, and recommends a plan for implementation of Control Actions to reduce PCB loading to the Spokane River watershed.

-This document provides that Comprehensive Plan.
-It is divided into sections describing:
+The Comprehensive Plan is divided into sections describing:

 Watershed Characterization: Describes the environmental setting, available data, and impairment status of the Spokane River and its contributing watershed.